For any backpacker visiting the Canadian Rockies, a stop-off in Banff is a must.

 - Fire Pit

 It’s another Banff backpackers hostel smack bang in the middle of nature – and, funnily enough, another one that’s also right next to a creek.
 This one’s called Rampart Creek, though.
 No flushing toilets, no internet, no showers, no electricity even.
 Solar-powered lights guide you to three outhouse toilets that are surprisingly clean.
 It is, however, incredibly cheap and – especially if you WANT the whole cut-off-from-civilisation deal – a great shout for a budget hostel in Banff.
 The warden will even let you connect to his WiFi if you ask nicely – when it’s on, that is.
+Whatever you have planned on your Banff itinerary, this is a good solid base.

 - Bar & Cafe